stormchaserroleplaying/stormchaserRPG/Spells/2/Warding/index.md

 **At Higher Levels.** When you cast this spell with 3 or more mana, the DC to break a locked device increases by 1 for each additional point of mana.

+## Flash Armour
+*2nd level Ward (Ritual)*<br>
+**Casting Time:** 2 Actions<br>
+**Range:** Touch<br>
+**Components:** V, S, M *(A nude statuette or depiction.)*<br>
+**Duration:** 8 Hours

+You touch a willing creature who is wearing neither armor nor clothing.
+Until the spell ends, the target may not put on armor or clothing.
+When they attempt to put on armor or clothing, they find it falls off of them harmlessly without the garment ever sitting upon their body.
+In addition, the target’s Strength and Dexterity defence vs melee and attacks becomes 10 plus the number of other creatures with an Intelligence 8 or higher that can see them, to a maximum of 18, if its typical unarmoured Dexterity defence would be lower than that.

 ## Let the Soul Pass
 *2nd level Ward (Ritual)*<br>
 **Casting Time:** 3 actions<br>